HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 It's possible that format-switching with `<source type>` is only used on 2-3% of pages because format-switching can also be accomplished using [server-side content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Unfortunately server-side adaptation mechanisms are hard to detect in the crawled data, and we have not analyzed them here.

 Notably, `<source type>` and `<source media>` are not mutually exclusive, and, put together, the usage percentages here do not add up to 100%.
 This suggests that at least 15% of `<picture>` elements do not leverage either of these attributes, making those `<picture>`s functionally equivalent to a `<span>`.

+{# TODO consdier investigating a few examples to see if can understand why #}

 ### Layout